Chealion/peddown/README.md

 is tweeting every collision and if a tweet doesn't include ped or pedestrian it could be missed.

+Of note, the tweets that @yyctransport puts out are if the traffic management centre sees via a camera or if the incident is reported via 911. [[1]](https://twitter.com/yyctransport/status/697156806250930176)[[2]](https://twitter.com/yyctransport/status/697156999507644416)

 For me, it's just a chance to force myself to learn more Go.

 ----